'Random desires for a certain kind of architecture'. Joël Andrianomearisoa. 8 Sep - 26 Nov 2022

 Joël Andrianomearisoa | IN STUDIO with Sharon Obuobi

 Sharon Obuobi talks In Studio about Joël Andrianomearisoa’s experiences as a Malagasy born artist living between Antananarivo and Paris, with the influence of migration and colonization on culture.
-Click below to listen to the interview.
+Click below to read the interview.

 Three questions to Joël Andrianomeariosa at 1:54 Art Fair NY 2016